EMU circulation planning for Silesian Railways: case study and a quantum approach: Model

-Technically, arcs have to fulfill the following conditions to be considered as the solution: \begin{enumerate} \item for each line, there is a subset of EMU types that are allowed to serve it; \item there is the subset of EMU types that can be coupled in pairs, only on the pre-selected trips - $T''$; \item arcs and hyper-arcs have temporal feasibility constraints.
+An arc \(h_{v,v',r}\) represents a feasible transition of an EMU of type $r$ from trip $v$ to trip $v'$, where $r \in R$ and $R$ denotes the set of EMU types.
+Hyper-arcs represent analogous feasible transitions for coupled EMUs.
+We assign to each (hyper-)arc fixed and variable costs, as well as the seating and bicycle capacities of the trips it points to.

+As represented in Fig.~\ref{fig:hyperarcs}(a)-(c), three types of hyper-arcs are considered: \begin{itemize} \item[(a)] a coupling hyper-arc, which connects two predecessor trips to one successor trip: $(h_{(v_1, v_2), (v', v'), r})$; \item[(b)] a coupled-transfer hyper-arc, which connects a coupled predecessor trip to a coupled successor trip: $(h_{(v, v), (v', v'), r})$; \item (c) a decoupling hyper-arc, which connects a coupled predecessor trip to two successor trips: $(h_{(v, v), (v'_1, v'_2), r})$. \end{itemize}

+Figure~\ref{fig:hyperarcs}(d) shows a simple example of a complete EMU circulation that starts and ends at a depot.
+The circulation begins with an EMU departing from depot node $v_d$, then coupling with another EMU to serve trips $v$ and $v'$, and decoupling before one EMU enters the depot through node $v'_d$.

+Arcs and hyper-arcs have temporal feasibility constraints.
 The transfer time between trains is bounded from below by $\delta(h_{v,v',r})$ and from above by $\Delta(h_{v,v',r});$ the latter bound limits model complexity and, to some extent, accounts for station capacity.
-When these bounds are constant across the instance, we simply use $\delta$ and $\Delta$; \item an arc may originate in a depot if EMUs of the corresponding type are available at that depot. \end{enumerate}
+When these bounds are constant across the instance, we simply use $\delta$ and $\Delta$.
+Moreover, only a subset of EMU types is allowed to operate in coupled pairs.
+Similarly, each railway line can only be served by a predefined subset of EMU types.

+These assumptions simplify the model while retaining practical relevance.
+We denote by $H$ the set of all feasible arcs and hyper-arcs satisfying temporal, rolling-stock, depot, and coupling requirements.
+The set includes both trip-to-trip transitions and optional depot service connections.